Looking for home care costs in your area?

 That being the case, you may still be able to pay less for a live-in carer.
 Some introductory agencies, who connect you with self-employed carers, can cost significantly less.

-Are you comparing the cost of in-home care with the cost of a care home?
+Are you comparing the cost of care at home in England with the cost of a care home?
 We can help — click here to learn more about care home fees in England.

-When considering how to pay for care at home, you should check if you qualify for funding.
+When thinking about paying for care at home, you should check if you qualify for funding.
 This starts by arranging a care needs assessment through your local authority.
 The assessment evaluates your daily support requirements.
 It’s designed to reveal whether your needs can be accommodated at home.

 Don’t forget: you must do the assessment prior to agreeing any at-home care contracts.
 If you don’t, and proceed to arrange care, you may lose out on local authority funding.

-Once an at-home care plan has been agreed, the local authority will then arrange a means-testing assessment to determine if you qualify for funding.
-When applying for in-home care funding, the means test excludes your home’s value.
-(See note 3.)
+Once an at-home care plan has been agreed, the local authority will then arrange a means testing assessment to determine if you qualify for funding.
+When applying for care at home funding, the means test excludes your home’s value.
 This differs from the means assessment used for residential care homes: in this case, home value is considered.

-If you’ve reached the stage where you’re considering how to pay for care at home, you may also be benefit from advice on how to broach the subject of care.
-From helping arrange funding, to helping your loved one prepare for the transition, each stage of the care journey can be made a bit easier thanks to your support and compassion.
+If you’ve reached the stage where you’re thinking about paying for care at home, you may also benefit from advice on how to broach the subject of care.